2024–25 Liga 1 (Indonesia)

 The 2024–25 Liga 1 (also known as the 2024–25 BRI Liga 1 for sponsorship reasons) was the 8th season of Liga 1 under its current name and the 15th season of top-flight Indonesian football professional league since its establishment in 2008.
 This season is the first to use Video Assistant Referee (VAR) in the history of Indonesian football league.

 The summer transfer window opened on Wednesday 12 June 2024 and closed on Tuesday 3 September 2024.
 Meanwhile, the winter window opened on Thursday 19 December 2024 and closed on Wednesday 15 January 2025.

 Persib were the defending champions after defeating Madura United 6–1 on aggregate in the Championship Series final previous season.

-Teams

-Promotion and relegation (pre-season)
+Overview

-18 teams will compete in the league – the fifteen teams from the previous season and three teams promoted from the Liga 2.
+A total of eighteen teams will compete in the league – the fifteen teams from the previous season and three teams promoted from the Liga 2.

 Teams relegated to Liga 2

 The first team to be relegated were Persikabo 1973 after losing 5–2 to Persik in an away match on 28 March 2024, ending their seven-years (previously as PS TNI) in the top division.

 The second team to be relegated were Bhayangkara Presisi.
 Their rescue mission went short in Matchday 32 as relegation contender, Persita drew 1–1 against Persik.
 The result ensured Bhayangkara Presisi to be unable to break out of relegation.
 Their fate was sealed further after a 1–2 loss in their own match of the fixture against Bali United on 20 April 2024 and this result ended their seven-years in the top division.

 The third and final team to be relegated were RANS Nusantara after losing 3–2 to PSM in an away match on 30 April 2024, ending their two-years in the top division.